European shares drop after weak BASF and Novartis updates

 By Sudip Kar-Gupta and Alistair Smout

-LONDON, Oct 27 European stock markets fell further from last week's two-month high on Tuesday after a drop in BASF and Novartis shares and a weaker Wall Street opening.
+LONDON, Oct 27 European stock markets fell further away from last week's two-month high on Tuesday after a drop in the shares of BASF and Novartis.

-The pan-European FTSEurofirst 300 index closed down 1 percent at 1,469.82 points, extending losses in late trade as Wall Street fell following weak economic data and as oil companies' shares were hit by tumbling Brent crude prices.

-The FTSEurofirst is up about 8 percent since the start of 2015, but down 10 percent from its 2015 peak reached in April.
+The pan-European FTSEurofirst 300 index, rose to a two-month high on Friday after the Chinese rate cut drove up world stock markets, declined 0.7 percent.
+The euro zone's blue-chip Euro STOXX 50 index fell 0.6 percent.

-Among the losers, BASF shares dropped by 4.7 percent after the chemicals group lowered its full-year earnings guidance due to weak sales in China, Brazil and other emerging markets.
+BASF shares dropped by 5 percent after the chemicals group lowered its full-year earnings guidance due to weak sales in China, Brazil and other emerging markets.

-"While the results were in line with expectations, and the downgraded FY15 outlook was anticipated, the detail is troublesome," Investec analysts said in a note.
+"While the results were in line with expectations, and the downgraded FY15 outlook was anticipated, the detail is troublesome," analysts at Investec said in a note.
 "The comment on 'no volume momentum in September' is likely to be seen as bearish for 4Q15, in our view."

-Novartis retreated 1.6 percent after it reported a fall in third-quarter core net income that missed analysts' forecasts.
+Novartis retreated 1.4 percent after it reported a fall in third-quarter core net income that missed analyst forecasts.

+However, it also shows only 48 percent of companies have met or beaten revenue forecasts.

-Semiconductor stocks also suffered after Austria Microsystems (AMS) warned late on Monday of weak fourth-quarter results.
+Semiconductor stocks also suffered after Austria Microsystems warned late on Monday of weak fourth-quarter results.

-AMS shares slid 15.5 percent while sector peer Dialog dropped 1.7 percent, having fallen 20 percent after its own results in the previous session.
+Austria Microsystems' shares slid 14.4 percent while rival Dialog dropped 2 percent, having fallen 20 percent after its own results in the previous session.

 The sector will remain in the spotlight as Apple reports results after the market close on Tuesday.
 Credit Suisse said that Dialog's guidance put volumes generated at Apple, which uses its chips in its products, into question.

+The FTSEurofirst is up around 8 percent since the start of 2015, but down 10 percent from its 2015 peak reached in April.

-Among standout gainers, telecoms group Altice rose 1.8 percent after BCP and CPPIB said they would buy 30 percent of Cablevision alongside Altice.
+Among risers, telecoms group Altice rose 2.6 percent after BCP and CPPIB said they would buy 30 percent of Cablevision alongside Altice.

-Elsewhere, UK-listed pharmaceutical Shire shot to the top of the FTSEurofirst 300, up 6.9 percent after positive results from trials of its dry eye drug kept it on track for a potential U.S. launch next year, if approved by regulators.
+UK-listed pharmaceutical Shire shot to the top of the FTSEurofirst 300, up 5.7 percent after positive results from trials of its dry eye drug kept it on track for a potential U.S. launch next year, if approved by regulators.

-Talktalk rallied nearly 14 percent but remains down more than 15 percent in October, after police made an arrest over a cyber attack that may have led to the theft of data from among the broadband provider's four million customers.
+Talktalk rallied nearly 16 percent, but remains down over 15 percent in October, after police made an arrest over a cyber attack that may have led to the theft of data from among the 4 million customers of the broadband provider.

 * Resmed Inc - Settlement did not include an admission of liability or wrongdoing by any party